-This is one of classical problems in combinatorial optimization and is proven to be NP-hard.
+This is one of the classical problems in combinatorial optimization and is proven to be NP-hard.
 So, we can only approximate the optimal solution with heuristic algorithms.

 This particular implementation of 2D bin packing problem solver relies on Maximal Rectangles Algorithms.
 This heuristic is an extension of the Guillotine Split heuristic and shows excellent results for offline packing1

-The idea of the Maximal Rectangles heuristic is to keep track of all maximal free rectangular spaces, which are still available after placing object into the container (see picture below)
+The idea of the Maximal Rectangles heuristic is to keep track of all maximal free rectangular spaces, which are still available after placing an object into the container (see picture below)